What are acidity regulators and why are they added to foodLast Updated : 01 December 2021

 Fumaric acid (E 297) is added to foods as an acidity regulator and flavouring agent.
 They are used in bread, fruit drinks, pie fillings, poultry, wine, jams, jelly.

 Some foodstuffs in which they are used

 fish fingers, butter, margarine, processed cheese, curry powder, cooking oil.

 cheese, milk, meat and poultry, salads, sauces and beverages

 tinned fruit, vegetables and pulses, jams, jelly, frozen vegetables

 bread, fruit drinks, pie fillings, poultry, wine, jams, jelly

 fruits and vegetables (lemons and limes), soft drinks

 bakery, candies, jams, juices and wine

-Acidity regulators are subject, just like any other food additive, to stringent EU legislation governing authorisation, use and labelling, Directive 95/2/EC of the European Parliament and the Council of 20 February 1995 on Food Additives other than Colours and Sweeteners.
+Acidity regulators are subject, just like any other food additive, to stringent EU legislation governing authorisation, use and labelling, Regulation (EC) No 1333/2008 of the European Parliament and of the Council of 16 December 2008 establishing a common authorisation procedure for food additives, food enzymes and food flavourings.
 This legislation requires all added acidity regulators, as all food additives, to be declared on food packaging by their category with either their name or E-number.